toshitech/react_pair_programming_exercise/README.md

 We will use Google’s Distance Matrix API to perform the calculation, and store the results in the browser’s local storage.

-We will provide a JSON object of orders.
-The JSON file contains an order reference, customer name, customer address, long/lat fields, and a delivery order column.
+We will provide an endpoint that returns a JSON object of orders.
+The JSON contains an order reference, customer name, customer address, long/lat fields, and a delivery order column.

 <br>